-Alcoholism is a particularly difficult addiction to treat because it’s often dangerous to quit the drug suddenly.
-The symptoms of alcohol withdrawal can be so severe, it can result in death if care is not taken to wean off of it first.
+Alcoholism is a particularly tricky addiction to treat because it’s often dangerous to quit the drug suddenly.
+The symptoms of alcohol withdrawal can be so severe; it can result in death if care is not taken to wean off of it first.

 Alcoholics often need to go through several weeks or months of treatment to gradually reduce the tolerance and support the body’s ability to maintain balance without the help of the alcohol.